Arrest of alleged bomber ‘just what doctor ordered’ for U.S., says FBI director

-Cesar Sayoc, 56, was arrested at an auto-parts store in the Miami suburb of Plantation shortly before police seized a van from the parking lot — a van where the suspect had reportedly been living — that was decked out in Republican stickers, American flags and celebratory images of the U.S. president.
+Cesar Sayoc, 56, was arrested at an auto-parts store in the Miami suburb of Plantation shortly before police seized a van from the parking lot.
+The vehicle — where the suspect had reportedly been living — was decked out in Republican stickers, American flags and celebratory images of the U.S. president.

 The attempted bombings, which targeted an array of high-profile Democrats ranging from former President Barack Obama and ex-secretary of state Hillary Clinton to former CIA director John Brennan and actor Robert De Niro, marked a new low point in a fiery political season that has put Trump’s bare-knuckle style on trial.

+“Our supporters are some of the most honest, wonderful, principled, hardworking, patriotic people on the face of God’s earth.
+They pay their taxes, follow our laws, care for their neighbours, go to church and contribute to charity, and they are loyal to our country — all they want is a government that is loyal to them in return.”

+When the now-familiar chant of “lock her up” — a reference to Clinton — rose up out of the crowd, Trump smiled and said, “They’re going to be reporting about you tonight.”

-FBI Director Christopher Wray refused Friday to discuss a political motive, but in celebrating what he characterized as a massive co-operative effort among U.S. law enforcement agencies, he did make clear that Sayoc’s arrest marked a step in the right direction.
+FBI Director Christopher Wray refused Friday to discuss a political motive for the attempted attacks, but in celebrating what he characterized as a massive co-operative effort among U.S. law enforcement agencies, he did make clear that Sayoc’s arrest marked a step in the right direction.

 “The partnerships that exist in the law enforcement profession in this country are extraordinary, and they’re better than they’ve ever been,” said Wray, whose agency has itself been a frequent target of the president’s ire.